 They can push buttons and encourage vibrant and interactive conversation.
 And as we all know — there is nothing people like more than giving their own opinion.
 If you’re in the education industry, you might ask:

 Should cell phones be banned from classrooms?

 How well do you actually know the US states? http://t.co/lZuVNZo9UG

 — BuzzFeed (@BuzzFeed) June 14, 2015

-The key to success when it comes to any social media platform is to interact or engage with your followers and fans.
+The key to success in any social media platform is to interact or engage with your followers and fans.

 Asking questions on social media is an excellent way to get the conversation going.

 But you can’t just ask questions.
-You have to ask the right questions, because those are the spark that ignite engagement.
+You have to ask the right questions, because those are the sparks that ignite engagement.

 Full disclosure: Links on this page may be affiliate links which means that if you decide to buy, I will earn a commission.
 3 things you need to know: I only recommend products I use within my own business, am extremely happy with, and can confidently promote.